CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

 Hyper-V is Microsoft's hardware virtualization product.
 It lets you create and run a software version of a computer, called a virtual machine.
 Each virtual machine acts like a complete computer, running an operating system and programs.
 When you need computing resources, virtual machines give you more flexibility, help save time and money, and are a more efficient way to use hardware than just running one operating system on physical hardware.
 In this task, you will walk through an on-prem environment that is hosted on Hyper-V. You will find three virtual machines hosted on the Hyper-V server, which you will onboard to Azure Arc and play around with.

 1. You can see a virtual machine desktop 💻 (LabVM/ARCHOST) is loaded on the left side in your browser.
 Use this virtual machine throughout the workshop to perform the lab.
-You can also connect to the virtual machine using RDP using the ARCHOST VM credentials provided in the **Environment Details** tab.
+You can also connect to the virtual machine using any RDP client using the ARCHOST VM credentials provided in the **Environment Details** tab.

     ![](.././media/cloudlab-vm-guidev1.png "Lab Environment")